Special arrangements for subsidised welfare services and services of Social Welfare Department

 Areas within the above service units designated for public use, such as resource corners and game corners, will temporarily be closed.

 (4) Operators of pre-school rehabilitation services (including special child care centres) may arrange appropriate modes of individual training, such as centre-based training, e-learning and home training, for service users having regard to the epidemic situation, service users' circumstances and their parents' preference.
-Special child care centres, though with classroom training and child care service suspended, will remain open depending on the situation to serve those in special need.

 (6) For other services not covered by (1) to (5) above, non-governmental organisations operating them may decide whether to continue to provide them under their respective Funding and Service Agreements having regard to their circumstances.